 Intermediate Management Accounting

-This is an intermediate course in management accounting.
-Topics include an in-depth study of general purpose and special product costing systems; spoilage/rework and scrap; cost estimation; linear and non-linear CVP; production, quality, and pricing decisions; capital budgeting; operational budgeting; variance analysis; decentralization, segmented reporting, transfer pricing, per¬formance evaluation, and incentive systems.
+This course looks at topics include an in-depth study of general purpose and special product costing systems; spoilage/rework and scrap; cost estimation; linear and non-linear CVP; production, quality, and pricing decisions; capital budgeting; operational budgeting; variance analysis; decentralization, segmented reporting, transfer pricing, performance evaluation, and incentive systems.
 Spreadsheet applications are used to reinforce some course concepts.
 (CA, CMA, PMAC).

 After successfully completing this course, you will be able to use your management accounting knowledge and skills to provide relevant and useful information to inform the decision-making processes within an organization.
 You will be able to: